Where To Sail

 Italy’s sailing hot spots include the areas around Naples, the Tuscan Islands, Sardinia, Sicily and the Amalfi Coast.

 France has a long sailing history that makes it one of the leading nations in the world for sailing.
-France also has one of the leading yacht charter industries.
+It also has one of the leading yacht charter industries.
 The hottest sailing spot in France is without a doubt the French Riviera.
 This stretch of coast along the Mediterranean provides elegant surroundings in a chic atmosphere.
 Visitors can choose between the towns of Marseilles, Monaco, Nice and Cannes or the villages of Beaulieu, Menton, St Tropez, Hyeres or St Jean Cap Ferrat.

-Southern France features a lot more than just the Cote d'Azur.
-There are the long drawn sandy beaches of the Camargue west of Toulon, which are only limited by the Pyrenees.
+Southern France features a lot more than just the Cote d’Azur.
+There are the long sandy beaches of the Camargue west of Toulon, which are only limited by the Pyrenees.
 Porquerolles, Port-Cros and Levant are among the most beautiful sailing areas of the estuary France.
 The cool wind often blows from the Rhone valley and during summer it grow to a gale and coat the Gulf de Lion with white waves, which sometimes reach the 100 sea miles distant Corsica.